What is a Tenancy Agreement?

 You are obligated to give the landlord no less than one month’s notice to quit the contract unless you are vacating at the end of the fixed term already agreed.
 Although it is requested that if this is the intention then you should try to give as much notice as possible once the decision to vacate the property has been made.

 It is your duty to look after the property.
-This means reporting maintenance issues as soon as they are identified, airing the property regularly to allow natural moisture in the air to move which will minimise condensation issue.
+This means reporting maintenance issues as soon as they are identified, airing the property regularly to allow natural moisture in the air to move which will minimise condensation issues.
 You also must maintain a minimum heating setting during cold periods to prevent water pipes from freezing over.

 By meeting these obligations you will uphold your part of the agreement, therefore guaranteeing yourself a pleasant tenancy.